dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 - First, the picture goes through conv layers and feature maps are extracted
 - Then a sliding window is used in RPN for each location over the feature map
 - For each location, k (k=9) anchor boxes are used (3 scales of 128, 256 and 512, and 3 aspect ratios of 1:1, 1:2, 2:1) for generating region proposals
-- A cls layer outputs 2k scores whether there is object or not for k boxes
+- A classification layer outputs 2k scores whether there is object or not for k boxes
-- A reg layer outputs 4k for the coordinates (box center coordinates, width and height) of k boxes
+- A regression layer outputs 4k for the coordinates (box center coordinates, width and height) of k boxes
 - With a size of W×H feature map, there are WHk anchors in total.